dekeh1/CS-443/Syllabus.md

 * Display socially responsible behavior and act as socially responsible agents in the world.
 * Make connections across courses and disciplines.

+## Software Development Concentration Student Learning Outcomes
+This course addresses the following outcomes of the Software Development Concentration of the Computer Science Major:

-## Software Development Concentration Student Learning OutcomesGraduates of the Software Development Concentration will be able to (in addition to the Computer Science Major Program Learning Outcomes):1.
-Work with stakeholders to specify, design, develop, test, modify, and document a software system.
-(Mastery)2.
-Organize, plan, follow, and improve on, appropriate software development methodologies and team processes for a software project.
-(Emphasis)3.
-Evaluate, select, and use appropriate tools for source code control, build, test, deployment, and documentation management.
-(Emphasis)4.
-Evaluate, select, and apply appropriate testing techniques and tools, develop test cases, and perform software reviews.
-(Emphasis)5.
-Apply professional judgement, exhibit professional behavior, and keep skills up-to-date.
+Graduates of the Software Development Concentration will be able to (in addition to the Computer Science Major Program Learning Outcomes):

+1. Work with stakeholders to specify, design, develop, test, modify, and document a software system.
+(Mastery)
+2. Organize, plan, follow, and improve on, appropriate software development methodologies and team processes for a software project.
+(Emphasis)
+3. Evaluate, select, and use appropriate tools for source code control, build, test, deployment, and documentation management.
+(Emphasis)
+4. Evaluate, select, and apply appropriate testing techniques and tools, develop test cases, and perform software reviews.
+(Emphasis)
+5. Apply professional judgement, exhibit professional behavior, and keep skills up-to-date.
 (Mastery)

 ## Program-Level Student Learning Outcomes
 This course addresses the following outcomes of the Computer Science Major: